sirk0/rpa/README.md

 ```

 ### Run in the cloud

-Import repo as a robot on http://robocorp.com
+Import repo as a robot on <http://robocorp.com>

+## System requirements

+Supported operating system: macOS